dja001/domutils/docs/radarTimeInterp.rst

     ...

 We now setup the general characteristics of the figure being generated.
+See :ref:`Legs Tutorial` for information on the definition of color mapping objects.

     >>> #pixel density of each panel
     >>> ratio = 1.